Extending the "Signature Streets" concept to "Signature Streets and Spaces"

 I didn't have time to fully develop it or sell it to the advisory committee, who couldn't grapple with it as a concept different from the competing "Complete Streets" program.
 The difference is that Signature Streets aims for a bigger scale and platform and packages broader identity systems and funding mechanisms.

-Still, a couple elements made it into the plan, including a zoning change that recommended putting parking behind buildings on arterials where normally the parking is in front of the buildings.
+Still, a couple of its elements made it into the plan's recommendations, including a zoning change that recommended putting parking behind buildings on arterials where normally the parking is in front of the buildings.

 Then I went on vacation.
 After coming back, I came across a presentation by David Barth and Carlos Perez, then both at Glatting Jackson/AECOM, which included a diagram that perfectly expressed my thinking about what I called Signature Streets, which was, as they called it "The Public Realm as an Interconnected System."